yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 {{< note title="Note" >}}

-If you cannot find the `bin` directory, it means Yugabyte Platform already cleared it during a successful deletion of the universe.
+If you cannot find the `bin` directory, it means YugabyteDB Anywhere already cleared it during a successful deletion of the universe.

 {{< /note >}}